If you have more than a day or two in this one-of-a-kind city, make sure to check out these five amazing off the beaten path activities!

 If it’s your first visit to Barcelona, you should visit the major sites like Sagrada Familia, Park Güell, La Boqueria, and the Catedral de Barcelona – these sites are acclaimed for a reason.
 However, the main tourist attractions are not the only things that make Barcelona a city so full of life and magic.
-If you have more than a day or two in this one-of-a-kind city, make sure to check out these five amazing activities!
+If you have more than a day or two in this one-of-a-kind city, make sure to check out these five amazing off the beaten path activities!

 1. Take a Breathtaking Hike to Tibidabo.